shaw94/fcc-survey-form/Lessons-Learned.md

 - A div that contains both input and label is refered to as a form-group.
 Which is also the name used as the classname of that div.

-- Buttons are also in a form group, which I find weird
+- Buttons are also in a form group

 - Text inputs are given the classname of 'form-control' other types are given classnames of 'input-inputtype' for example, input-radio, input-checkbox input-textarea